c4pt000/m-dimensions-like-m-theory/README.md

 trying to travel back to our 5th dimensional universe inside of the higher ordinal 6th dimension

-every possible parllel universe would appear lke a speak of light where each speck of light is actually a 5th dimensional construct with many many 4th dimensional possiblities existing inside of it)
+every possible parllel universe would appear lke a speck of light where each speck of light is actually a 5th dimensional construct with many many 4th dimensional possiblities existing inside of it)